Skip to main content

 Economic development and employment

-Switzerland is closely coordinating its cooperation on the transition with local authorities, other donor countries and international organisations such as the EU, United Nations (UN) and international financial institutions.
-The principles of good governance and gender equality are integrated in all programmes of the SDC and the State Secretariat for Economic Affairs (SECO).
+Swiss cooperation focuses on strengthening individual and institutional capacities, while also connecting Serbian partners with Swiss and international expertise.
+The principles of good governance, gender equality and social inclusion, as well as environmental considerations are integrated in all programmes of the SDC and the State Secretariat for Economic Affairs (SECO).

 Switzerland’s main partners in Serbia are:

-• Bilateral and multilateral partners: the EU, Germany, the World Bank (WB), the International Monetary Fund (IMF), the World Trade Organization (WTO), the EBRD, the United Nations Development Programme (UNDP), United Nations Children’s Fund (UNICEF), United Nations Office for Project Services, (UNOPS) and the Credit Institute for Reconstruction (KfW).
+• Bilateral and multilateral partners: the EU, Germany, Norway, the World Bank (WB), the International Monetary Fund (IMF), the World Trade Organization (WTO), the EBRD, various UN organisations and the Credit Institute for Reconstruction (KfW).

 Stories